 You can choose the 10km hike from Holmwood Station up to the peak of Leith Hill, or you can drive up or take the bus up and do the 1.5km circular route around the top.
 Both options are relatively easy walks, they just differ in length!

 5. Marvel at Guildford Cathedral and then head into Guildford for lunch and shopping.

-7. Cycle the perimeter of Virginia Water.
+7. Walk, run or cycle the perimeter of Virginia Water.

-Tip: Just across the road from the car park is Piccolino’s restaurant.
+Just across the road from the car park is Piccolino’s restaurant.
 A gorgeous place to have a seafood lunch and cocktails after your workout!

 8. Go open-water swimming at Divers Cove in Godstone.

 The water in the 7.3 acre reservoir at Diver’s Cove in Godstone is crystal clear, even if it’s a bit chilly (you’ll need a wetsuit).
 There are membership and non-membership swim session options, and there’s also an onsite cafe, hot tub and sauna!
 Find out more on the website here.

 9. Take in the many shades of lilac and purple at Mayfield’s Lavender Fields.

 There are lots of beautiful lavender farms in England, including Norfolk, Somerset, Yorkshire, and Surrey.
 Mayfield’s Lavender Farm is a family-run, organic lavender farm on the Surrey Downs.
 It’s the largest organic lavender farm in the UK!
 The lavender farm in Banstead is open to visitors in June, July and August, but the nursery and gift shop in Epsom is open year-round.
 Find out more here.

 Lavender is famous for its wellness properties.
 Check out well being on my blog here.